 Except as stated in this section, there are no outstanding material dues to creditors of our Company.
-For this purpose, our Board has adopted the Materiality Policy for the purpose of disclosure of material creditors in this Red Herring Prospectus.
+For this purpose, our Board has adopted the Materiality Policy for the purpose of disclosure of material creditors in this Prospectus.
 For identification of material creditors, a creditor of the Company shall be considered to be material for the purpose of disclosure in the Offer Documents, if the amounts due to such creditor exceeds 5% of the restated consolidated total trade payables of the Company as of the end of the latest financial period covered in the Restated Consolidated Financial Statements.
-For outstanding dues to micro, small or medium enterprise ("MSME") and other creditors as MSME as defined under Section 2 of the Micro, Small and Medium Enterprises Development Act, 2006, as amended, as has been relied upon by the statutory auditors in preparing their audit report.
+For outstanding dues to micro, small or medium enterprise ("MSME") and other creditors, the disclosure will be based on information available with the Company regarding the status of the creditors as MSME as defined under Section 2 of the Micro, Small and Medium Enterprises Development Act, 2006, as amended, as has been relied upon by the statutory auditors in preparing their audit report.

 All terms defined in a particular litigation disclosure pertain to that litigation only.
-Unless stated otherwise, the information provided below is as on the date of this Red Herring Prospectus.
+Unless stated otherwise, the information provided below is as on the date of this Prospectus.